-- the source file(s) for your program.
+- A well commented listing of your program.
 Note that grading,

 as described below, considers both the functionality and the readability

-- the corresponding output files (with the extension .out)
+vertices each), and the corresponding output files (with the extension

 for and how you solved the problem.
 Direct the memo to your class instructor.

-- listings of the sample input files and the corresponding output.
+sample input and the output corresponding to it.